smashedtoatoms/asdf-sbcl/README.md

 I have found [clpm](https://www.clpm.dev/) to be incredibly useful (It gives you version pinning, git repo sources, quicklisp with pinning, hooks into ASDF elegantly, and does it all without closing over things in a way that forces a particular workflow or cruds up your standalone binaries).
-I also use [lake](https://github.com/takagi/lake) as a build tool for lisp projects.
-I am including them both by default, so you will not need to install or configure either.
-You can simply use them as normal command line utilities.
+I am including it by default, so you will not need to install or configure it.
+You can simply use it as normal command line utility.
 I HIGHLY recommend reading clpm's docs to get familiar with why it's amazing, and why everyone should be using it.